Mosasaur: Ontogeny and growth

 Mosasaur growth is not well understood, as specimens of juveniles are rare, and many were mistaken for hesperornithine birds when discovered 100 years ago.
 However, the discovery of several specimens of juvenile and neonate-sized mosasaurs unearthed more than a century ago indicate that mosasaurs gave birth to live young, and that they spent their early years of life out in the open ocean, not in sheltered nurseries or areas such as shallow water as previously believed.
 Whether mosasaurs provided parental care, like other marine reptiles such as plesiosaurs, is currently unknown.
 The discovery of young mosasaurs was published in the journal Palaeontology.

 Possible eggs

 A 2020 study published in Nature described a large fossilized hatched egg from Antarctica from the very end of the Cretaceous, about 68 million years ago.
 The egg is considered one of the largest amniote eggs ever known, rivalling that of the elephant bird, and due to its soft, thin, folded texture, it likely belonged to a marine animal.
 While the organism that produced it remains unknown, the egg's pore structure is very similar to that of extant lepidosaurs such as lizards and snakes, and presence of mosasaur fossils nearby indicates that it may have been a mosasaur egg.
 It is unknown whether the egg was laid on land or in the water.
 The egg was assigned to the newly described oospecies Antarcticoolithus bradyi.
+However, it has been proposed that this egg belonged to a dinosaur.